carolineeeeeee/automating_requirements/README.md

 ## 1. Estimating parameters
 Our estimation scripts are in estimating/

-**Note:** estimating/image_maniputation.py is originally from https://github.com/rgeirhos/generalisation-humans-DNNs/blob/master/code/image_manipulation.py.
+> **_NOTE:_** estimating/image_maniputation.py is originally from https://github.com/rgeirhos/generalisation-humans-DNNs/blob/master/code/image_manipulation.py.
 We made minor changes to adapt it to our scripts.

 To run parameter estimation in our paper, follow these steps to set up:
 1. Download ILSVRC2012 training set from http://www.image-net.org/challenges/LSVRC/2012/